-When people are researching their options in the realm of blind cleaning, there are basically three common cleaning methods.
-The tools for doing hand cleaning methods (or power washing) can be purchased at the local big box or hardware store.
-When it comes to ultrasonic or injection-extraction cleaning methods, however, there is typically a more significant investment required.
+There are essentially three methods commonly used to clean blinds.
+The tools for hand cleaning methods (or low pressure power washing) can be purchased at the local big box or hardware store.
+For those considering either ultrasonic or injection-extraction cleaning methods there is usually a more significant investment required.
 Before commiting to any method one should take into consideration variables such as performance vs. price and have at least a rudimentary understanding of the efficiencies, limitations or potential liabilities of these methods.

 Ultrasonic blind cleaning works with both hard and soft blinds (metals to fabrics), essentially things that can be immersed safely in water.
-Injection-extraction cleaning can be used for fabric blinds.
-If the injection-extraction cleaner has a machine that works with both water and solvent based cleaners, then their repertoire expands to include all fabrics - draperies, custom upholstery etc. So if one is really serious about cleaning all types of custom window treatments it's not a question of which one, but when does the budget or your business model justify both.
-Keep in mind that having the right equipment is only one part of the equation.
+Injection-extraction cleaning can be used for fabric blinds, draperies and valances.
+If the injection-extraction cleaner has a machine that works with both water and solvent based cleaners their repertoire expands to include all fabrics - draperies, custom upholstery etc. If one is really serious about cleaning all types of custom window treatments in your business plan, it is not a question of which one, but when does the budget justify both.
+Bear in mind that merely having the right equipment is only the first step of a more complicated equation.

 Which method does a better job cleaning shades?
-There is no simple answer; while an ultrasonic cleaning may provide a deeper removal of dirt in one situation, it could be a recipe for disaster in another.
-Recognizing the strengths and limitations of each method is crucial, push beyond the reasonable limits of their capabilities and you'll have trouble in any cleaning method.
+There is no simple answer.
+While an ultrasonic cleaning may provide a deeper removal of dirt in one situation, it could be a recipe for disaster in another.
+Recognizing the strengths and limitations of each method is crucial.
+When one pushes beyond the reasonable limits of the their capabilities it is an invitation for trouble with any cleaning method.